Play Video

 This example course is a great way to test your skills and see how you do.
 You’ll set up a couple of trail poles on the right side of the arena, a cone after that, and then another trail pole that is parallel with the arena fence.
 On the left side of the arena, you’ll have some hay bales (or water buckets) to weave through, and a cone farther down the arena.

 Since you’re working with obstacles you have around the barn, feel free to modify the course to fit the items you have readily available.
-If you find this course too easy to start, up the difficulty by include extra obstacles, or shorten the distance of your current obstacles so you must think a little quicker between them.
+If this course is too easy to start, up the difficulty by include extra obstacles, or shorten the distance of your current obstacles so you must think a little quicker between them and continue to find your focus.

 Circling the cone at a trot is a great way to help you evaluate your ability to guide your horse properly.